ahlisbon/CJKmaterialProcessing/README.md

   - If a title or series title appears twice, it turns yellow.
 - Incorect formatting for an ISBN
   - If there is a space in the ISBN, the cell will turn yellow and should be addressed.
+  - There are some scripts you can run to assist with cleaning up ISBN data, seem more below.
 - Preferred Vendor and Collection Columns (F and I)
   - These colums will stay red until they are filled out.
 - Note for Acquistions Column (G)